Skip to main content

 Event handlers manage the different outcomes when your customers attempt to make ACH payments.
 In your code, create event-handler functions that handle customer approval for payment, payment cancellation, error scenarios, and payment capture completion.

 a.
-Handle approval and capture payment
+Handle approval, get buyer’s authorization, and capture payment

 In your client-side code: